coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 [^reasonable]: This caveat is perfectly sensible.
 If we want to do arbitrary precision arithmetic on a classical computer (like calculating billions of digits of $\pi$), we must use more CPU instructions.
 CPU instructions only let us do a relatively small collection of operations: basic arithmetic on "small" integers and floating-point numbers.
 If we want to go beyond 20ish digits of integer, or go beyond 16ish digits of floating-point mantissa, we need to spend more memory and more CPU instructions.

 There is a 20+-year history of many different algorithms for doing discrete compilation with their own advantages and disadvantages[^history].
-We will focus on one by Peter Selinger.
+We will focus on one by Neil Ross and Peter Selinger.

 [^history]: Robert Solovay and Alexei Kitaev [both proved](https://en.wikipedia.org/wiki/Solovay%E2%80%93Kitaev_theorem) that discrete compilation was possible and efficient in the mid-90s.
 Their algorithm is flexible in allowing a large family of discrete operation sets, and decompositions of arbitrary matrices into any of those discrete operations were efficient to calculate, at least as far as big-O is concerned.
 The [Solovay-Kitaev algorithm](https://arxiv.org/abs/quant-ph/0505030) is famously difficult to implement, and relies on a great deal of pre-processing to accomplish, but it's useful both for its mathematical utility and its generality.

-Selinger [proved](https://arxiv.org/abs/1212.6253) that if we use a specific native operation set, we can accomplish _nearly optimal-length_ decompositions[^optimal] of one-qubit matrices.
+Ross and Selinger [proved](https://arxiv.org/abs/1212.6253) that if we use a specific native operation set, we can accomplish _nearly optimal-length_ decompositions[^optimal] of one-qubit matrices.
 From there, we can use other results to decompose matrices of any number of qubits.

-[^optimal]: Peter Selinger and Neil Ross were later able to [modify the algorithm](https://arxiv.org/abs/1403.2975) so that it produces *actually* optimal sequences for parametric $z$-rotations, however, the algorithm requires one to be able to efficiently factorize integers.
+[^optimal]: Ross and Selinger were later able to [modify the algorithm](https://arxiv.org/abs/1403.2975) so that it produces *actually* optimal sequences for parametric $z$-rotations, however, the algorithm requires one to be able to efficiently factorize integers.
 The theoretically best known way to factorize an integer is Shor's algorithm, which requires a quantum computer with essentially no error.

-In the next section, we give an overview of Selinger's algorithm.
+In the next section, we give an overview of the Ross-Selinger algorithm.
 It is somewhat mathematically intensive, so for readers uninterested in those details, we recommend skipping.
 (We duly recap the main takeaways when we return to discussing Coalton.)

-### The Selinger approach to discrete compilation
+### An approach to discrete compilation by Ross and Selinger

 In order to have a set of discrete operations, we must be able to discretize the parametric operation $\mathrm{RZ}\_\theta$, which is a $2\times2$ matrix with entries depending on $\theta$.

-Selinger considers the following native operations:
+Ross and Selinger consider the following native operations:

 $$
 \begin{aligned}